 Partners will be selected from all submitted applications based on criteria which include:

 When will signs be provided to partners?

-We anticipate signage will be distributed to partners for the 2019 season by the end of April.
+We anticipate signage will be distributed to partners in fall 2019 for the 2020 season.

 Are you providing any literature for folks using the site?